ronkow/python-for-data-practitioners/README.md

 </kbd>
 <br><br>

-The installation includes a simple IDE called IDLE (Integrated Development and Learning Environment) and a command line interface that works like IDLE.
-The installation also provides the complete documentation:
+The following software will be installed:

 <kbd>
 <img src="./images/python_apps.png" width="220" alt="Python applications">
 </kbd>
 <br><br>

+You can type and run your code in IDLE or the command line interface:

 <kbd>
 <img src="./images/python_idle.png" width="700" alt="Python IDLE">